Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Introduction

 \section{Introduction}

 Generalised linear mixed models (GLMM) are a highly flexible class of statistical models that incorporate both `fixed' and `random' effects.
 GLMMs permit the incorporation of latent effects and parameters and allow for complex covariance structures.
 For example, they are widely used in the analysis of: clustered data, such as from cluster randomised trials, to capture latent cluster means; cohort studies to incorporate temporal correlation between observations on individuals; or, in geospatial statistical models as the realisation of a Gaussian process used to model a latent spatial or spatio-temporal surface.
-Their use in such a wide variety of statistical applications means there exist a several packages and libraries for software like \proglang{R} to provide relevant calculations for study design, model fitting, and other analyses.
+Their use in such a wide variety of statistical applications means there exist several packages and libraries for software including \proglang{R}, Stata, and SAS to provide relevant calculations for study design, model fitting, and other analyses.

 For many types of analysis, such as a power calculation for a cluster trial, there exist multiple different packages each implementing a set of specific models.
 Users may therefore be required to use multiple packages with different interfaces for a single analysis.
-A more general and flexible system that permits users to add and extend functionality may therefore simplify statistical workflows and facilitate more complex analyses.
+A more general and flexible system that provides a wide range of functionality for this model type and that permits users to add and extend functionality may therefore simplify statistical workflows and facilitate more complex analyses.